 - Special topics such as counseling, transfer, follow-up, and measurement of progress

-- Innovations in school therapy programs
+- Innovations in school intervention programs

-- Ways of improving the education and training of researchers and clinicians
+- Educating and training researchers and clinicians

 - Sponsoring the discussion of controversial issues

-- The role of self-help and consumer groups
+- Supporting self-help and consumer groups

-- Funding of clinical developments and research
+- Discussing avenues for funding of clinical developments and research

-Help shape future developments in these and other areas of activity!
+Help shape future developments in these and other areas of activity.
 The ultimate objectives of the SIG will be determined by its affiliates.

 Affiliate Benefits and SIG Programs

-- The SIG sponsors a Short Course and a seminar at the annual ASHA Convention.
+- SIG sponsored Master Classes and one-hour sessions at the annual ASHA Convention